PhilTec-Philip/BoomboxCartUpdate/BoomBoxCartRelease/README.md

 <p>Possible Future Features:</p>
 <ul>
     <li>A config file to configure a few values that some people might want to</li>
-    <li>Visual indicators on the actual cart for what's happening with the boombox (maybe the lil jumpy sound bars when audio is playing), only if I learn how to do that...</li>
     <li>A global mute option in settings to mute all boombox audio if you can't stand your lobby</li>
 </ul>